Braasileiro/HiAlgoSWITCH_Launcher/README.md

 After the game be released in the HiAlgo SWITCH screen click 'YES, PLEASE' to enable injector or 'NO, THANK YOU' to not activate.

-NOTE: The default key to enable half-resolution in-game is Middle Mouse Button.
+NOTE: The default key to enable half-resolution in-game is **MIDDLE MOUSE BUTTON**.

 # Notes
 * Recommended to put the program in the game folder.
 If you need to create another launcher, simply copy the executable 'HiAlgoSWITCH_Launcher.exe' to the desired folder, so the attending of first use appears to the new game configuration.
 You can also create a launcher shortcut if desired (recommended if you are using the tool for various games).